Get

 • Abnormal grooming

-If you’re concerned, speak to your vet, and ask them if there’s anything else that you can do to reduce the stress or anxiety in either or both cats.
-You may find that your cat and kitten will start to try to work out where the boundaries with each other are.
-They may play fight, spend time pouncing on each other, or compete for their toys.
+If you’re concerned, speak to your vet and ask them if there’s anything else that you can do to reduce the stress or anxiety in either or both cats.
+You may find that your cat and kitten will start to try to work out where the boundaries between them are.
+They may play fight, pounce on each other, or compete for their toys.

 Watch that none of these interactions escalate into violence.
 Hissing and puffing up their fur indicates that your cats are not feeling comfortable with each other’s presence, so at that point, end the interaction, and allow them both to return to their own safe spaces before trying again later.